 Life insurance will remain in effect through the end of the month following the month in which the employee last works.
 The employee may elect to convert their life insurance to an individual plan through the underwriting insurance company.

 Flexible Spending Account

-Employees may incur expenses in the medical and/or dependent care accounts through the end of the month in which they last work.
+Employees may incur expenses in the medical and/or dependent care accounts through the last date of employment.
 Employees will have an additional 30 days following that to turn in receipts to request reimbursement.
 For those employees participating in the medical account, the option to continue participation following separation is available on an after-tax basis.
-Please contact Discovery Benefits directly to obtain information on this option.
+Please contact ASI Flex directly to obtain information on this option.

-- TIAA-CREF Defined Contribution Plan – Upon separation of employment, employees participating in the TIAA-CREF retirement plan may contact TIAA-CREF directly to discuss their options.
-The TIAA-CREF counseling line is 1-800-842-2776.
+- TIAA Defined Contribution Plan – Upon separation of employment, employees participating in the TIAA retirement plan may contact TIAA directly to discuss their options.
+The TIAA counseling line is 1-800-842-2776.

 Payment of Annual & Sick Leave

-Employees will receive their leave payout on the first pay period following their last regular check.
-Leave payment for annual leave is made at 100%, except for those employees that have signed an agreement prior to employment forfeiting unused annual leave.
+Employees will receive their leave payout on their last paycheck.
+Leave payment for annual leave is made at 100%.
 Sick leave payment is made at 10% of the balance to employees with 10 or more continuous years of service.
 Applicable taxes are withheld from leave payments.